-One strange thing I noticed when using the Equalizer modules was that the shape of the EQ curve was only updated once play was pressed .
-The cut off point markers moved on the module screen showing where the cut off point was and the degree of cut or boost applied but the actual curve itself would remain unchanged.
-True, changing EQ settings almost always occurs during playback, however when initially setting up using information from a spectrum analysis it would have been nice to see the curve updated.
+One strange thing I noticed when using the Equalizer modules was that the shape of the EQ curve was only updated once the play button was pressed.
+The cut-off point markers moved on the module screen showing where the cut-off point was and the degree of cut or boost applied but the actual curve itself would remain unchanged.
+True, changing EQ settings almost always occurs during playback, however, when initially setting up using information from a spectrum analysis it would have been nice to see the curve updated.
 Maybe that is just me.

 - Classic T-RackS Compressor

 The classic modules are included in both the Deluxe and Standard Editions.
 For details please see our T-RackS 3 Standard Edition review.

 As with the T-RackS 3 Standard Edition, the T-RackS 3 Deluxe Edition provides a new, twelve-processor slot audio chain with a limited control available of the processor chain matrix via the overview window.
 You get two rows, each with four slots for parallel audio processing, plus an additional four serial slots at the end of the chain.
 You can switch modules on and off, individually or all at the same time, allowing for a straightforward a/b comparison on the monitored audio.
 A volume matching "compare" function allows comparison between the processed sound and the original.
 Buttons A to D allow you to quickly switch between complete processing setups.
 A nice feature but yet again prone to glitches and other audio anomalies.
 A good range of useful metering is also provided.

 T-RackS 3 Deluxe Edition comes with an additional set of presets on top of those presets included in the standard edition.
 Weirdly I found some of these less impressive in terms of making an out-the-box improvement to a track in comparison to the standard edition presets.